etiennecollin/ift4055/report/main.typ

 is able to approximate the function more accurately.
 The uncertainty of the GP decreases as more points are added to the training dataset, but even where the uncertainty is high, the true function is almost always within the $2 sigma$ uncertainty range and close to the mean of the predictions.
+This shows how the GP is able to accurately approximate an oracle function.

 #pagebreak()
 == Acquisition GFlowNet

-Finally, we present the results of the acquisition GFlowNet.
+Finally, we present the results of the acquisition GFlowNet (GFN).

-First we show a visualization of the training process of the GFlowNet on a simple gaussian mixture problem:
+First we show a visualization of the training process of the GFN on a simple gaussian mixture problem:

 #figure(
   grid(